 Gentle chiropractic is a safe, nonsurgical method of arthritis pain management.
 Gentle chiropractic care can help reduce inflammation and increase range of motion while reducing arthritis pain.

 Movement is like lubrication for the joints.
 Gentle chiropractic adjustments can help to encourage full range of joint motion to provide safe arthritis pain management.
 In conjunction with the gentle chiropractic adjustment, electrical muscle stimulation is often used for immediate pain relief.
-In addition to in office therapies, patients are also given appropriate exercises to perform at home to promote increased joint mobility.
+Patients receive appropriate exercises to perform at home to promote increased joint mobility, in addition to in-office therapies.

 Arthritis